Covering Yemen's 'forgotten' war | DW | 12.08.2019

 A deeply divided country

 My journey took me to many different regions of Yemen.
-In some places, people can still afford to buy food in supermarkets.
-While in others, many people are incredibly desperate.
-At a local market, for example, an older women vented her anger, shouting: "I only got two fish for seven people.
+In some places, people can still afford to buy food in supermarkets, while in others, many people are incredibly desperate.
+At a local market, for example, an older woman vented her anger, shouting: "I only got two fish for seven people.
 What are we supposed to eat?"
 At the same time, there are also regions in the country where African migrants, who know very little about the prolonged Yemen conflict, trek through the desert by the hundreds hoping to reach Saudi Arabia.

 Several days after I left the country, a suicide bomber struck a police station near the hospital where we filmed.
 Yemen remains a dangerous country that is difficult to access.
-However, it is important to travel there and tell the stories of people suffering from a war driven by policies they had no say in.
+However, it is important to travel there and tell the stories of people suffering from a war driven by policies in which they have no say.
 It's also important to shine a light on the people the world has apparently forgotten as global attention shifts to the nearby regional tension between Iran and the United States.
 All the while, Yemen's "forgotten" war rages on.

 Separatist forces in Yemen say they have taken control of the southern port city of Aden from forces loyal to the internationally backed government.
 The development complicates efforts to bring peace to the region.
 (10.08.2019)